sam-morin/ArcorOCR-frontend/README.md

    This should not store any data and should NEVER communicate over plain HTTP (always use TLS to secure communcication and transmission of files)
 - Simplicity:
    This should be incredibly simple to use and pickup on.
 Keep things basic.
 Focus on conversion.

+Additional:
+- CI/CD:
+   This should be easy to update/deploy changes to production quickly